tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 We could achieve this by creating a nested data structure using Python's built in dictionary type.
 At the top level we should have a dictionary whose keys were the species, e.g. ``Escherichia coli``.
-The values of the top level dictionary should themselves be dictionaries.
+The values in the top level dictionary should themselves be dictionaries.
 The keys of the nested dictionaries should be the full organism name, e.g. ``Escherichia coli (strain K12)``.
-The values of the nested dictionary should be an integer representing the number of proteins found for that organism.
+The values in the nested dictionary should be an integer representing the number of proteins found for that organism.
 Below is a YAML representation of the data structure that should be created from the four entries above.